AP Computer Science A Score Calculator (2026)

 There's no penalty for wrong answers, so never leave questions blank.

-Can I use this calculator to predict my score before the exam?
+How should I use this calculator in the month before the exam?